thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-# Topology Description:
+## Topology Description:

-- Multiple Layer 2 switches interconnected with redundant links
+- Multiple Layer 2 switches interconnected with redundant links to provide path diversity

-- One switch elected as the Root Bridge with another core switch acting as secondary
+- A primary root bridge is elected, with a secondary core switch positioned as the backup root

-- Redundant paths available for failover scenarios
+- Redundant Layer 2 paths are available to support failover and rapid convergence scenarios

 <br>